- 24 Jan 2022

 Filter attributes

-The following tables explains a few of the filter attributes for Endpoint traces and Spans.
+The following tables explain a few of the filter attributes for Endpoint traces and spans.

 Endpoint Traces